-We hope the following excerpts from The Domestic Violence Sourcebook by Dawn Bradley Berry, J. D.1 will help to explain why a victim of domestic violence does not speak up when apparently given the opportunity, and may even cover up or deny the abuse.
+The following excerpts from The Domestic Violence Sourcebook by Dawn Bradley Berry, J. D.1 explain why a victim of domestic violence does not speak up when apparently given the opportunity, and may even cover up or deny the abuse.

 The relationship between a man and a woman caught in an abusive relationship is very complex.
 The single most important factor, present in all such relationships, is one partner's need to feel he or she absolutely controls the other....The structure of the marriage seems to be significant.
 Families in households where decision making is shared are less likely to be violent than those in which one partner makes all the decisions.

 Abuse usually starts with degrading behavior, insults, putdowns.
 The man begins to convince the woman she is causing unhappiness in the relationship and that she needs to change.
 Isolation often comes next, along with jealousy.
 He insists on knowing her every move, under the guise that he loves her so much he can't stand to be apart from her.
 The jealousy often includes not only other men, but family, work, and friends as well--anyone who takes her attention away from him, even momentarily.

 The verbal abuse usually escalates over time.
 An abuser often projects his own failures and faults onto the victim.
 A typical example is screaming at her in public for embarrassing him.
 He may keep her continually occupied with catering to his needs so she is constantly exhausted.
 Some batterers encourage their partners to abuse alcohol or drugs, so they will become dependent in yet another way.